 There are no tests today that can confirm exposure to agents from decades ago.
 However, a good history and physical examination can provide valuable information and help determine a Veteran’s risk of developing health problems related to the exposure.
 Long-term psychological effects are possible from the trauma associated with being a human test subject.

-If you are concerned about exposures during Edgewood/Aberdeen chemical tests, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you are concerned about exposures during Edgewood/Aberdeen chemical tests, talk to your health care provider or your local environmental health provider.
+There is no VA environmental health registry associated with Edgewood/Aberdeen chemical tests.

 Compensation benefits for health problems

 Veterans may file a claim for disability compensation for health problems they believe are related to exposures during Edgewood/Aberdeen chemical tests.
 VA decides these claims on a case-by-case basis.
 File a claim online.